motech/motech/docs/source/modules/event.rst

 ===========

 The Event module allows to create listener and assign action to event.
-The module is using :code:`MotechEvent` to provide event with specific data that will be sent by any MOTECH module (using :code:`EventRelay`) when a scheduled event is fired.
+The module is using :code:`MotechEvent` to provide event with specific data that can be sent by any MOTECH module (using :code:`EventRelay`) when an event is fired.
-The module is using ActiveMQ to support the event execution and callback.
+The module is using ActiveMQ to support the event execution.
 It is possible to register your own callback function using :code:`EventCallbackService`.

 MotechEvent